Friedrich Heinrich Jacobi: Philosophical work

 Jacobi's philosophy is essentially unsystematic.
-A fundamental view which underlies all his thinking is brought to bear in succession upon those systematic doctrines which appear to stand most sharply in contradiction to it, and any positive philosophic results are given only occasionally.
+A fundamental view which underlies all his thinking is brought to bear in succession upon those systematic doctrines which appear to stand most sharply in contradiction to it, and any positive philosophical results are given only occasionally.
 The leading idea of the whole is that of the complete separation between understanding [comprehension] and apprehension of real fact.
 For Jacobi, Understanding, or the logical faculty, is purely formal or elaborative, and its results never transcend the given material supplied to it.
-From the basis of immediate experience or perception thought proceeds by comparison and abstraction, establishing connections among facts, but remaining in its nature mediate and finite.
+From the basis of immediate experience or perception, thought proceeds by comparison and abstraction, establishing connections among facts, but remaining in its nature mediate and finite.

 The principle of reason and consequent, the necessity of thinking each given fact of perception as conditioned, impels understanding towards an endless series of identical propositions, the records of successive comparisons and abstractions.
 The province of the understanding is therefore strictly the region of the conditioned; to it the world must present itself as a mechanism.
 If, then, there is objective truth at all, the existence of real facts must be made known to us otherwise than through the logical faculty of thought; and, as the regress from conclusion to premises must depend upon something not itself capable of logical grounding, mediate thought implies the consciousness of immediate truth.

-Thus for the scientific understanding there can be no God and no liberty.
-It is impossible that there should be a God, for if so he would of necessity be finite.
+Thus, for the scientific understanding, there can be no God and no liberty.
+It is impossible that there should be a God, for if so, he would of necessity be finite.
 But a finite God, a God that is known, is no God.
-It is impossible that there should be liberty, for if so the mechanical order of phenomena, by means of which they are comprehensible, would be disturbed, and we should have an unintelligible world, coupled with the requirement that it shall be understood.
+It is impossible that there should be liberty, for if so, the mechanical order of phenomena, by means of which they are comprehensible, would be disturbed, and we should have an unintelligible world, coupled with the requirement that it shall be understood.
 Cognition, then, in the strict sense, occupies the middle place between sense perception, which is belief in matters of sense, and reason, which is belief in supersensuous fact.

 Reception

-According to Stefan Schick, Jacobi was always "defamed as an apologist of religious faith and an enemy of reason" in both the 19th and 20th century.
-It was not until 1990s and 2000s, that the work of scholars such as Dieter Henrich, and specially Birgit Sandkaulen in her book Grund und Ursache (2000) revitalized the systematic reading of Jacobi for the first time.
-Moreover influential works such as Frederick Beiser's Fate of Reason (1987) still portray Jacobi as an anti-enlightenment, religious thinker.
+According to Stefan Schick, Jacobi was always "defamed as an apologist of religious faith and an enemy of reason" in both the 19th and 20th centuries.
+It was not until the 1990s and 2000s that the work of scholars such as Dieter Henrich, and especially Birgit Sandkaulen in her book Grund und Ursache (2000) revitalized the systematic reading of Jacobi for the first time.
+Moreover, influential works such as Frederick Beiser's Fate of Reason (1987) still portray Jacobi as an anti-enlightenment, religious thinker.